Skip to main content

 Can I make an anonymous complaint?

 Yes you can remain anonymous, although we will be unable to provide you with regular updates on how the case is progressing.
-Please also note that we will have to decide on how to progress the complaint rather than you being able to help us to determine the appropriate action to take.
+Please also note that we will have to decide on how to progress the report rather than you being able to help us to determine the appropriate action to take.
 Should you contact us again for an update we will be unable to do this as you have not divulged your identity.

 Will I have to attend court?

 However, the Housing Act 1996 allows us to use professional witnesses, such as the police and neighbourhood housing officers, and hearsay evidence where people are too frightened to attend court.
-We can also say what the likely affect the anti-social behaviour would have on other tenants and residents.
+We can also say what the likely affect the behaviour would have on other tenants and residents.

 Feedback form